Harshmakadia/reactjs-tag-component/README.md

 export default App;
 ```

-Follow are the props that can be passed to <Tags/> component
+Following are the props that can be passed to <Tags/> component

 | Props Name        | values           | Description  |
 | ------------- |:-------------:| -----:|